melbournebioinformatics/MelBioInf_docs_test/docs/guides/galaxy.md

 <!-- ![Galaxy logo](media/galaxy_logo.png) -->

 Galaxy is a web platform for bioinformatics analysis.
+The platform has the capability to run complex workflows in a user-friendly interface, making it suitable for both beginners and more advanced users.

 ## Which Galaxy should I use?